bluebirz/bluebirz.github.io/_posts/2023-08-30-lets-try-apache-beam-part-1.md

 ## What's Apache Beam

-[Apache Beam](https://beam.apache.org/) is a tool from Apache for processing data, both batch and real-time basis.
+**Apache Beam** is a tool from Apache for processing data, both batch and real-time basis.
 This is popular as its open-source license and capability to work on data processing tasks.
 This is about "T" - Transform in "ETL" term as if we are cooking fried eggs for our nice consumers.

 Apache Beam can be performed on mainstream languages such as Java, Python, and Go.

+{% include bbz_custom/link_preview.html url='<https://beam.apache.org/>' %}

 Of course, we will take it in Python.